jcs-emacs/jcs-emacs/README.md

 ## Philosophy

-Like what I mentioned above, I have experienced with many different kind of IDEs and text editors.
-But I always couldn't find the best tool to use, espcially when I always needed to make myself comfortable to the environment everytime I jumped from one working field to another.
+Like what I mentioned above, I have experienced many different kinds of IDEs and text editors.
+But I always couldn't find the best tool to use, especially when I always needed to make myself comfortable to the environment every time I jumped from one working field to another.
-So instead of keep worrying and struggling with the tool itself, I choosed Emacs and configured entire thing from scratch.
+So instead of keep worrying and struggling with the tool itself, I chose Emacs and configured the entire thing from scratch.

 Here are a few goals that I would want this config to accomplished or solved,